 It was the first place in Nevada to have concrete sidewalks and the first place in the state to have electricity.
 Founded in 1905, it soon had three railroads, a stock exchange, a hospital, a symphony, a few churches and many brothels.
 Nope, it’s not Vegas but a ghost town called Rhyolite, named for a silica-rich volcanic rock with the promise of gold that caused a frenzied rush that just as quickly turned to bust.

-Considered one of the coolest ghost towns in the US, Rhyolite is 35 miles from Furnace Creek in Death Valley National Park.
+Considered one of the coolest ghost towns in the US, Rhyolite is in the Amargosa Valley, 35 miles from Furnace Creek in Death Valley National Park.
 Magellan and I can be hot or cold on ghost towns.
 Rhyolite?
 Definitely the former.

 Arriving on a Sunday morning in March, we thought the weird juxtaposition of Rhyolite, a short-lived town built on gold and greed, right beside the non-profit Goldwell Open Air Museum with its iconic sculpture of The Last Supper, was rather unorthodox.
 “Let’s look at those sculptures on the way out,” I said to Magellan.
 “We’re here to see Rhyolite.”